Man killed in welding explosion while working on boat

 OSHA is on at scene at the Gulf Coast Trawl Doors.
 The 57 year old owner here was killed in a welding accident. #abc13 pic.twitter.com/70K3r6T8Vz— Pooja Lodhia (@PoojaOnTV) July 23, 2018

+"He did so much for everybody around here.
+He always had such a positive attitude," said Chandler Randall, a family friend.
+"It really doesn't make a lot of sense, that's his life work.
+As much as I hate to say it, he went out doing what he loved."

-The sheriff's office says no foul play is suspected at this time.
+The sheriff's office says no foul play is suspected.

 OSHA sent representatives to the scene and will be conducting a separate investigation.